Ata-ul-Haye Nasir, Al Hakam

 Huzoorra said that it showed the British government wanted to bring a governmental system in which different parts of India would be granted the right of self-governance, and India as a whole would get the Responsible Government.
 It was a promise from which England could not backtrack morally.

-While commenting on a question over whether India politically deserved independence, Huzoorra said two core reasons proved India deserved complete independence: Past service to British India and capability.
+While commenting on a question over whether India politically deserved independence, Huzoorra said two core reasons proved India deserved complete independence: Past service to British Empire and capability.
 Huzoorra said Indians provided soldiers and served the British Empire in fighting for them during World War I. With regard to its capability, Huzoorra said it was wrong to consider the Indians undeserving just because they were not as educated, compared to Europeans, at the time.
 Indians might have been unable to govern other countries, but they were certainly capable of governing their own country.

-“The [level of] discrimination by the Hindus has reached to such an extent that now they do not even rent a house to the Muslims. […] This segregation is not only limited to the houses, but also in the matters of properties as well, and organised efforts are being made to snatch the properties from the Muslims and bring them under the occupation of Hindus […] Their main purpose of [illegally] occupying the properties is not to attain financial benefit, instead it is to weaken the Muslims.
+Further, Huzoorra mentioned the discrimination and oppression faced by the Muslims from the Hindus.
+He stated that the level of discrimination from the Hindus has reached to such an extent that now they do not even rent a house to the Muslims.
+This segregation is not only limited to the houses, but also in the matters of properties as well, and organised efforts are being made to snatch the properties from the Muslims and bring them under the occupation of Hindus.
+Their main purpose of illegally occupying the properties is not to attain financial benefit, instead it is to weaken the Muslims.

 Huzoorra said that the rights demanded by the minorities of India were not against the constitutional rights which had been accepted in different “civilised” countries.
 Thus, such demands could not be neglected, instead needed to be included in the future constitution of India.